ShaniRom/Airbnb/README.md

 We made an app based on the already madae app AIRBNB.
 Which is used to to find a place to stay for how many people you want and for how many days you want, in any city.

 In this project we used HTML CSS Typescript Node js and MongoDB.
-We used these technoligies because it is what we learned at the time.This was a concluding class project to the MONGODB and Node subject.
+We used these technoligies because it is what we learned at the time.
+This was a concluding class project to the MONGODB and Node subject.

 Some of the challenges we had were working with an existing data base provided by mongodb.Which didnt work for us because of small things in the their schema.